According to the CDC, about 1 in 54 children have been identified with an autism spectrum disorder.

-Another way you encourage comfort is for the dentist to explain every step of the treatment before doing anything.
+Another way you encourage Comfort is for the dentist to explain every step of the treatment before doing anything.
 Ask the dentist to show your child the tools and explain how they will use them.
-This will help to decrease feelings of anxiety and prevent your child from feeling surprised or shocked by what happens.
+This will help decrease anxiety and prevent your child from feeling surprised or shocked by what happens.

 5. Stop the Treatment

-The dentist won’t know your child as well as you do, so if at any time you see that your child is struggling with the treatment, you can ask the dentist to stop.
+The dentist won’t know your child as well as you do, so if you see that your child is struggling with the treatment, you can ask the dentist to stop.